sauravdwivedi/Microservices/Go/README.md

 # Examples of RESTful APIs with Go

-- **ArithmeticOperations**: Application implements basic arithmetic operations such as "ADD", "SUBTRACT", "MULTIPLY", and "DIVIDE" to be executed on an endpoint using POST method.
+- <a href="https://github.com/sauravdwivedi/Microservices/tree/main/Go/ArithmeticOperations">**ArithmeticOperations**</a>: Application implements basic arithmetic operations such as "ADD", "SUBTRACT", "MULTIPLY", and "DIVIDE" to be executed on an endpoint using POST method.